divanvisagie/NARF/README.md

 narf.startSocketServer() creates a socket server and then responsibility is passed on you.

-narf.narfSocketServer() however is similar to startHTTPServer in that you pass a set of public functions that will be exposed to the client, the example below is a socket server that updates a text field on all clients:
+narf.narfSocketServer() however is similar to startHTTPServer in that you pass a set of public functions that will be exposed to the client, a parsed message data object and the connection are passed to these functions, the example below is a socket server that updates a text field on all clients:

 	var narf = require( 'narf' );